 Another form of treatment is cryocautery, which involves freezing the wart with liquid nitrogen or another agent.
-The chiropodist would first use a blade to remove layers of dead skin which the body has formed over the wart to protect against irritation, then apply liquid nitrogen with a cotton swab or another applicator.
-Often a second application, some days after the first, is required, and occasionally additional treatments are necessary (when several wart clusters are present).
+The chiropodist would first use a blade to remove layers of dead skin which the body has formed over the wart to protect against irritation, then apply the solution with a cotton swab or another applicator.
+Often a second application, some days after the first, is required, and occasionally additional treatments are necessary (especially when several wart clusters are present).

 Another removal process is laser surgery.
-Use of the Futera laser for wart removal is growing much more common and offers great success with virtually no down-time.
+Use of the Cutera laser for wart removal is growing much more common and offers great success with virtually no down-time.